jenrichmond/jennyC_hons/README.md

 Working in 2_cleanStudy1_qualtricsdata.Rmd
 1.  are there any participants who have too many missing answers from attitude/intention?
+2. calculate mean attitude and intention ratings across items (row_wise, mutate)
-2.  write clean data to .csv calling it "dateStudy1data_clean.csv"
+3. write clean data to .csv calling it "dateStudy1data_clean.csv"

 ## B.  descriptives